groovecoder/djangogirls-tulsa/tutorial-tips.md

 	```

 	(Your version may be different, but as long as you see 'Python' followed by a number you are good to go.)

+	If this is the case, any time the `python3` command is supposed to be called during the tutorial, substitute it for one of the working ones above.

 ## Tutorial Tips